browsermedia/browsercms/task_ckeditor.md

 ### Features

 * No need to toggle the editor on/off.
 Just click the area of the page you want to edit.
 * Full Edit - Click to edit in full text editor.
 Any changes made will be saved before going to the full editor.
+There is also a edit button on each block in the upper right hand corner.
 * Remove blocks from page - Editors can select a block then remove it from the page via a button on the editor.
 Users will be prompted before its removed.
 * Reorder content - Can move content blocks up or down within a page.
 Page will refresh after moving.
 * Edit Page titles - Page title can be edited directly from the header.